restlet/restlet.github.io/documentation/user-guide/2.5/introduction/architecture/presentation-layer.md

 entities.

-More concretely, we provide integrations with three popular template technologies : XSLT, FreeMarker and Apache Velocity.
-In addition, integration with Facelets has been achieved by a third party and it should be very easy to support any other reusable template technology.
+More concretely, we provide integrations with three popular template technologies : XSLT, Apache FreeMarker, Apache Velocity and Thymeleaf.

 The design idea of those extensions is to use a TemplateRepresentation that combines at generation time a data model with a template document.